 - 6 large eggs

-- 1/2 cup (2 ounces) grated extra sharp white cheddar cheese
+- ½ cup (2 ounces) grated extra sharp cheddar cheese

 - chives for garnish, optional

-- Bake sweet potato crust for 20 minutes at 350F°
+- Bake sweet potato crust for 20 minutes.

 - Meanwhile, fry bacon pieces in a large skillet over medium heat until browned and crispy.
 Remove bacon pieces to a paper towel lined plate, reserving 1 tablespoon of bacon grease in pan.
 Keeping heat on medium, add onion to bacon grease and cook until translucent.
-Add spinach, cover for 1-2 minutes, and then stir until spinach is wilted.
+Add spinach, cover for 1 to 2 minutes, and then stir until spinach is wilted.

 - Whisk eggs and milk in a bowl with salt and pepper until combined.

-- Carefully fill crust with spinach mixture.
-Sprinkle bacon on top of spinach and cheese on top of the bacon.
+- Carefully fill crust with spinach/onion mixture.
+Sprinkle cooked bacon on top of spinach; add a layer of cheese.
 Pour egg mixture over spinach, bacon and cheese.
 If you have too much egg mixture, discard (this will depend on the size of your pie plate and how deep you made your crust).

 - Bake at 400°F for 25 minutes or until eggs are set in the middle.
-Cool slightly (5 minutes) before slicing and serving.
+Cool for 5 minutes before slicing and serving.

-- For a crispy cheddar top crust, sprinkle more cheddar on the top of the quiche before baking.
+- For a crispy cheddar top crust, sprinkle additional shredded cheddar cheese on top of the quiche before baking.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.